Regina Rajchrtová

 Regina Rajchrtová, married Kordová (born 5 February 1968), is a former professional tennis player from Czechoslovakia who competed for her native country at the 1988 Summer Olympics in Seoul.
 On 1 April 1991 she reached a career high singles ranking of 26, while on 27 August 1990 she reached a career high doubles ranking of 45.

 Personal life

-Rajchrtová married top player Petr Korda, and the two have two daughters and a son: Jessica Regina (born 1993), Nelly (born 1998) and Sebastian (born 2000).
+Rajchrtová married fellow tennis player Petr Korda, and the couple have two daughters and a son: Jessica Regina (born 1993), Nelly (born 1998) and Sebastian (born 2000).
 Jessica and Nelly are professional golfers, while Sebastian is a professional tennis player.